xyrilyn/Deal-Optimizer-Mod/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Console Logs**
+If applicable, enable "PrintCalculationsToConsole" via the mod configuration options, and share some Melon console logs that are related to the bug

 **Screenshots**
 If applicable, add screenshots to help explain your problem.